 The current 2020 line up is below.
-Even more presenters will be added shortly.
+Even more presenters may be added.

 President, Justice Centre for Constitutional Freedoms

 John Carpay was born in the Netherlands, and grew up in British Columbia.
 He earned his B.A. in Political Science at Laval University in Quebec City, and his LL.B. from the University of Calgary.
 Fluent in English, French, and Dutch, John served the Canadian Taxpayers Federation as Alberta Director from 2001 to 2005, advocating for lower taxes, less waste, and accountable government.
 Called to the Bar in 1999, he has been an advocate for freedom and the rule of law in constitutional cases across Canada.
 As the founder and president of the Justice Centre for Constitutional Freedoms, John has devoted his legal career to defending constitutional freedoms through litigation and education.
 He considers it a privilege to advocate for courageous and principled clients who take great risks – and make tremendous personal sacrifices – by resisting the unjust demands of intolerant government authorities.
 In 2010, John received the Pyramid Award for Ideas and Public Policy in recognition of his work in constitutional advocacy, and his success in building up and managing a non-profit organization to defend citizens’ freedoms.
 He serves on the Board of Advisors of iJustice, an initiative of the Centre for Civil Society, India.

 Aaron joined the CTF as Federal Director in 2014.
 A lawyer by training, Aaron practised litigation in his native Kitchener, Ontario, and then corporate law with a major international law firm in London, Hong Kong and Abu Dhabi, before returning to Canada to work with a prominent political consulting firm.